ArmaniKorsich/Edge-Lit-Clock/README.md

 To protect time information against power outages, I selected a DS3231 which accepts backup battery voltage on PIN14 in the event that VCC cuts out.

-The circuit was constructed on one 2 layer circuit board manufactured by JLCPCB and designed using Autodesk Eagle.
+All circuit boards were constructed on 2 layer PCBs.
+The circuit boards were manufactured by JLCPCB and designed using Autodesk Eagle.

 ![Circuit Board](https://github.com/ArmaniKorsich/Edge-Lit-Clock/blob/master/Images/pcbView.png)